Rohit-Dnath/LOL-URL/README.md

 ## Contributing

-Contributions are welcome!
-If you'd like to improve this project:
+We welcome contributions from everyone!
+To get started:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`
+2. Create a new branch: `git checkout -b feature/your-feature-name`
+3. Make your changes and add tests if applicable.
+4. Run `npm run lint` and `npm run build` to ensure code quality.
-3. Commit your changes: `git commit -m 'Add a new feature'`
+5. Commit your changes: `git commit -m 'Describe your change'`
-4. Push to the branch: `git push origin feature-name`
+6. Push to your fork: `git push origin feature/your-feature-name`
-5. Submit a pull request.
+7. Open a [pull request](https://github.com/Rohit-Dnath/LOL-URL/pulls) with a clear description.

+**Please read our [CONTRIBUTING.md](./CONTRIBUTING.md), [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md), [SECURITY.md](./SECURITY.md), [SUPPORT.md](./SUPPORT.md), and [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) before submitting your contribution.**

 ---